-A. age sixty-five years or older and five or more years of credited service;

-C. age sixty-three years and eleven or more years of credited service;

-D. age sixty-two years and fourteen or more years of credited service;

-E. age sixty-one years and seventeen or more years of credited service; or by credited service.
-The amount shall not exceed eighty percent of the final average salary.
+- A. age sixty-five years or older and five or more years of credited service; - B. age sixty-four years and eight or more years of credited service; - C. age sixty-three years and eleven or more years of credited service; - D. age sixty-two years and fourteen or more years of credited service; - E. age sixty-one years and seventeen or more years of credited service; or